hackclub/hackclub/workshops/not_hotdog/README.md

 begin: 'https://repl.it/repls/GullibleAccomplishedCables'
 ---

+*Note: the API this workshop uses is deprecated, so this workshop is out of date and no longer on the workshops site.
+See https://github.com/hackclub/hackclub/pull/1695 for more info.
+If you would like to help get this workshop back up, please let me know on Slack (@matthew).*

 ## Part 1: Background

 You may or may not already be familiar with the popular TV show **Silicon Valley**, in which a character, Jian-Yang, promises to help build an app that identifies different types of food.
 While the idea is promising, Jian-Yang clearly misunderstands and makes, well, [this](https://www.youtube.com/watch?v=pqTntG1RXSY).